syeehyn/hindroid/README.md

   - `sitemap_url`: the url in sitemap.xml

   Metadata is a map of what we will sample according to, we can do different sampling with the metadata.

-#### Future Plan

-We plan to add following features (subject to change) to the sample of metadata in feature extraction section:

-- API call adjacency matrices
-- developer info of specific app
-- developer signature
-- name of the app
-- first category (e.g. Game) of the app
-- second category (e.g. Game type) of the app
-- etc.

 ### Data Ingestion Pipeline